yostane/learning-ai/docs/src/services/README.md

 - Creating/deploy/customize a model
 - Pre-trained model, use behind the APIs, also a ML part, training model generation for use

+### 🧪 Exercises

+#### Exercice 1 : Use Hugging Face to use a pre-trained model of worldline fraud detection model

 ##  Manage models (ML Flow)
 MLflow provides tools for managing experiments, tracking model versions, deploying models to various environments, and managing models in a central registry.
 It's designed to be platform-agnostic, meaning it can work with many different cloud providers and even on-premises infrastructure.

 ## 🧪 Exercises

+#### Exercice 1 : Use MLFlow to create a model registry in GCP instance

+1. Create a model registry in GCP instance
+2. Create a model in the registry
+3. Deploy the model to GCP instance

 ## 📖 Further readings